 During their stay at Chatham Hall's Summer Riding Program, campers live in air-conditioned dormitories and are supervised by an adult faculty member and college-aged counselors.
-Campers that wish to stay for more than one session will have full supervision and additional activities planned on the Saturday in between sessions.
+Campers who wish to stay for more than one session will have full supervision and additional activities planned on the Saturday between sessions.
 Program Fee

 The program fee for Summer Riding is $1,800.
 This comprehensive fee includes rooming in our air-conditioned dorm rooms under adult supervision, all meals, camp activities, camp t-shirt, and two riding lessons a day with full-time Chatham Hall Riding faculty.